KriVaTri/EVCM/README.md

 - slower response to changing conditions (export/import),
 - less accurate regulation,
 - repeated commands because state updates arrive late,
-- on/off “chatter” if the platform reports state with delay.

 **Recommendation:** prefer local control when possible.
 If you must use a cloud integration, instructions are available in: [docs/README.md](docs/README.md#compatibility-and-required-entities)